Zendeni/recon/README.md

 # recon

-recon script with interactive mode -i script offer 3 recon scan (nmap, directory and crt) and writes a report
+recon script with interactive mode -i \n script offers 3 recon scans (nmap, directory and crt) and writes a report